-Believe me, I can understand the temptation to download a free DIY Will or pay a fraction of the price you would a solicitor for a Will.
+DIY wills are often seen as a quick and cost-effective way to set out your wishes.
+And believe me, I can understand the temptation to download a free DIY Will or pay a fraction of the price you would a solicitor for a Will.
 They can appear to be a cost-saving and quick solution to not having a valid Will.
-My warning would be that the short-term benefit of paying next to nothing for your DIY Will very often puts you at risk of causing you and your family long-term losses.

-Also, with many people having ‘blended’ families i.e. unmarried lifelong partners, children from previous relationships, stepchildren etc, an estate passing by way of Intestacy could cause problems, in that your unmarried lifelong partner will not benefit at all from your estate and neither will any stepchildren you may have spent your life raising.
+Also, with many people having ‘blended’ families i.e. unmarried lifelong partners, children from previous relationships, stepchildren etc, an estate passing by way of Intestacy could cause problems.
+Your unmarried lifelong partner will not benefit at all from your estate and neither will any stepchildren you may have spent your life raising.

 This can cause a lot of unnecessary financial issues and heartache in addition to the grief of losing a loved one.